 In 2012, as I set yet another New Year’s Resolution to lose weight, I added that I would complete a local triathlon that year.
 So, I did… I completed 7 that year: 1 indoor, 5 sprints, and an Olympic distance.
 I had found what I was missing.
 I had found the thing that showed me how to be proud of myself, how to prioritize myself, and how to inspire myself to want more.
-I found people that lift each other up, that compete with themselves before others, and that inspires me!!!
+I found people that lift each other up and compete with themselves before others, and that inspires me!!!
 I found a community of diverse people with this one thing in common, that somehow made them feel like family.
 I found that finish line feeling of accomplishment and I wanted to share that feeling with everyone!

-In 2016, my why was to show that having goals and reaching towards them is what keeps us balanced, inspires others, and gives us something to fight with, even when the fight seems impossible.
+In 2016, my why was to show that having goals and reaching towards them is what keeps us balanced, inspires others and gives us something to fight with, even when the fight seems impossible.
 That year, my why was to help others learn that they are "enough", and they too can tackle what seems "impossible."
-I raised $25,000 to help other women find their balance, overcome obstacles, inspire themselves and others, and find strength through this amazing sport.
-That $25,000 will be administered by Women for Tri as grants and scholarships for women getting into our sport.
+I raised $27,000 to help other women find their balance, overcome obstacles, inspire themselves and others, and find strength through this amazing sport.
+That $27,000 was administered by Women for Tri as grants and scholarships for women getting into our sport.
 After raising $27,000, I represented Women for Tri at the 2016 Ironman World Championships in Kona.
 You can read my Kona race report at https://www.thisgirlsgotgoals.com/2016/11/race-report-im-world-championships-kona.html

 After a couple of tough 70.3 races in 2018 and 2019, then a world pandemic, I let myself get a little too far removed from triathlon.
-2021 has been a “comeback” year!!
-I am finding my new triathlon community after we moved to North Carolina and reconnecting with my previous tri-friends as we cheer each on virtually!!
+2021 was a “comeback” year!!
+I was finding my new triathlon community after we moved to North Carolina and reconnecting with my previous tri-friends as we cheer each other on virtually!!
 I was able to finish off the 2021 season with a PR at my new 'home' course, IM70.3 North Carolina where I competed as a member of Team IMF (Ironman Foundation) having raised $1750 that was used as part of a grant that was used by the local YMCA for a camp for children of military members!
 I was once again reminded that I can use triathlon to make an IMPACT.
-In 2021 I reconnect3ed with my why from 2016 and found my confidence and strength once again!
+In 2021 I reconnected with my why from 2016 and found my confidence and strength once again!
 In 2022, I got to race IM70.3 World Championships in St. George, Utah having raised over $17,000 for Team IM (race report at https://www.thisgirlsgotgoals.com/2022/11/race-report-im703-world-championships.html)